virtual-world-framework/mars-game/README.md

 =========

-Copyright 2014,2015 Lockheed Martin Corporation Copyright 2014,2015 StandardsWork, Inc.
+Copyright 2014,2015 Lockheed Martin Corporation<br>
+Copyright 2014,2015 StandardsWork, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may